mpnogaj/FontPicker/README.md

 FontPicker is delivered as a NuGet package.

-You can find the packages here  TODO and install the package like this:
+You can find the packages [here](https://www.nuget.org/packages/FontPickerAvalonia) and install the package like this:

-`Install-Package [TODO]`
+`Install-Package FontPickerAvalonia`

 ## Usage